Ex-Scotland rugby captain Stuart Hogg sentenced to non-harassment order

 He will be further sentenced in January after admitting domestic abuse against his estranged wife.

-Former Scotland rugby union captain Stuart Hogg has been sentenced to a five-year non-harassment order and fined after breaching bail.
+Former Scotland rugby union captain Stuart Hogg has been sentenced to a five-year non-harassment order and fined after breaching bail conditions by contacting his estranged wife.

-Hogg had his sentence for abusing his estranged wife over the course of five years deferred until January 9 for clarification on whether a community order with remotely monitored supervision can be imposed.
+Hogg had his sentence for abusing Gillian Hogg over the course of five years deferred until January 9 for clarification on whether a community order with remotely monitored supervision can be imposed.

-He earlier admitted breaching bail conditions by repeatedly contacting his ex-partner, Gillian Hogg, in June.
+He previously admitted breaching bail conditions by repeatedly contacting Mrs Hogg in June.

+Prosecutor Drew Long told Jedburgh Sheriff Court on Thursday there had been contact between Hogg and his ex-partner between June 26 and 30 this year, and one night she received 28 texts from him.

+He said: “On the 29th of June it appears Mrs Hogg was on a night out.
+At 5.30am the following morning Mrs Hogg noted that she had received 28 text messages from Mr Hogg, five missed calls and a voice call or voice note lasting two minutes and 20 seconds.

 Hogg previously pleaded guilty to a single charge of domestic abuse of Mrs Hogg when he appeared at Selkirk Sheriff Court on November 4.